 a.
 Length of service

-Generally, only employees who have a year’s continuity of service can claim unfair dismissal.
+Generally, only employees who have two years' continuity of service can claim unfair dismissal.
 But this rule does not apply if you are claiming automatic unfair dismissal (NB. dismissal for any of the reasons listed above would constitute automatic unfair dismissal).

 b.
 Filing time limit